 What We Do

 We run your SILAC samples on our Orbitrap Fusion Lumos mass-spectrometry platforms, using an appropriate LC-MS/MS method.
-We identify and quantify peptides and proteins from samples using our in-house data analysis pipeline (CPFP) or the MaxQuant software from the Mann Lab.
-We provide an Excel summary of identifications, and access to full results online (CPFP analyses only).
+We identify and quantify peptides and proteins from samples using Proteome Discoverer 2.2 or the MaxQuant software from the Mann Lab.
+We provide an Excel summary of identifications and the SILAC quantitation.

 What You Must Do